-Sprout AI Inc. and Sprout AI Australia PTY are subject to the income tax legislation of their respective jurisdictions of domicile.
+Sprout AI Inc. and Sprout AI Australia PTY Ltd. are subject to the income tax legislation of their respective jurisdictions of domicile.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2025 AND 2024

 Provision

 The Company recognizes a provision, if a result of a prior event, the Company has a current obligation requiring the outflow of resources to settle.
 Provisions are recorded at management's best estimate of the most probable outcome of any future settlement.